 Try booking services like booking.com – not only do they have a wide selection of available hotels (especially in larger towns and cities), but they also sometimes have discount rates.
 It often helps to cross-check reviews with those on a site like TripAdvisor.

-There is a range of hotels available via the Accor hotel group.
+There is a range of hotels available via ALL hotels (formerly the Accor hotel group).
 They include ultra-budget options, such as bargain basement chains like Hotel F1 and Ibis Budget Hotels, medium range hotels like Ibis Hotels and Novotel, as well as upmarket options like Mercure Hotels.
 They are all commonly found on the outskirts of towns as well as in city centres, and they all generally have late availability and, sometimes, late/discounted rates.
-The can all can be booked via the Accor Hotels website.
+The can all can be booked via the ALL hotels website.

 Chalets, villas and holiday cottages can be a great idea for fixed base cycling holidays, and can prove especially affordable for groups and families.
 In France, even renting your own chateau is possible – and affordable – for larger groups.
 Again, try our cycle-friendly accommodation listings for leads.